 What is a multifamily property?

-Before diving into multifamily real estate investing, let's first define what we mean by a multifamily property.
-Multifamily properties, as the name suggests, are residential buildings that contain multiple rental units within a single structure.
-These properties range from duplexes and triplexes to apartment complexes and high-rise buildings.
-Interestingly, a multifamily property with five or more units is considered commercial real estate, while 1-4 rental units are considered single family homes.
-Sometimes, commercial real estate investing is more nuanced than single family investing, and investing in multifamily properties can be a good starting point for less experienced investors.
+Interestingly, a multifamily property with five or more units is considered commercial real estate, while 1-4 rental units are considered single-family homes.
+Sometimes, commercial real estate investing is more nuanced than single-family investing, and investing in multifamily properties can be a good starting point for less experienced investors.
 Let's dive in.

 Investing in multifamily properties offers numerous advantages over other real estate investments.
 These include steady cash flow from multiple rental units, lower vacancy risk, potential tax benefits, and increased property value appreciation.
-Additionally, multifamily properties are scalable in terms of property management, maintenance, and marketing efforts.
-If you think that multifamily property investing is the right for you, keep reading our comprehensive guide.

-Multifamily Real Estate Investing Financial Considerations
+Financial Considerations for Multifamily Real Estate Investing

 In this section, we'll get into some of the financing nuances and considerations for multifamily investing.
 If this is your first rental property, the simplest route would be to get up to four multifamily units and finance like a single family home.
 If you have a solid debt-to-income ratio, you could even consider a conventional loan similar to the one you got for your primary residence.
 Otherwise, you can look at a residential building DSCR lender for qualifications based on cash flow compared to the mortgage costs.

 For larger multifamily properties, you'll need to look into a commercial real estate lender.
-In addition to financing a multifamily property, here are some other key financial considerations.

 Set a Budget for Your Multifamily Property